blamkin86/StatsAssignment/README.md

 # statsassignment

+Programming assignment for tech interview

+This project offers a class that keeps running totals of "action" (integer) time values, and collates and reports a sorted list of average times by action.

-Offer class ActionStats
+class ActionStats
 in com.blamkin.jumpcloud.assignment;

-This class keeps running totals of "action" (integer) time values, and collates and reports a sorted list of average times by action.

 ## Method addAction(string) returning error
 Keeps track of average time for all input strings such as